ooni/spec/informed-consent/risks.md

 * Does country X have laws in force or ISP License Agreements that require Internet Service Providers (ISPs) to track users' online activities and to retain such records?

-* Does country X have laws in force that could potentially be used to criminalize the use of software like OONI?

 * Have laws or rules in country X ever been used to criminalize groups or individuals based on their internet activity? (this does not necessarily need